fastlane/fastlane/Advanced.md

 If your project has different bundle identifiers per environment (i.e. beta, app store), you can define that by using `for_lane` block declaration.

-The configuration described for a lane will be loaded __together__ with values defined outside the block.
-While driving a lane, the values inside the proper block will be used, otherwise the value outside.
+The configuration described for a lane are loaded __together__ with values defined outside the block, such that you can also apply small changes per lane.

 #### Example using `for_lane`